Showing posts with label Richard Benjamin. Show all posts

 During the film's final act, when Alex has a reckoning with himself and is banished to a life of impotence by The Judge (Alex's conflicted conscience voiced by John Carradine.
 And for the record, the same fate meted out to Jack Nicholson's equally floundering sexual basket-case in Carnal Knowledge), I have to admit that Richard Benjamin is exceptionally good, as is the writing (mainly belonging to Roth).
 The very real confusion over how to navigate one's way through the influences and injuries of one's past, why it hurts so much to be human, the sad inevitability of having to look at yourself in order to change...it has the ring of impassioned truth and it succeeds in being a very moving moment in a film with very few traces of recognizable humanity beyond Karen Black's performance.

 It's too bad Portnoy's Complaint performed so poorly, for many missed out on one of my favorite Karen Black performances.
-Her Mary Jane Reid is a close cousin to the many vulnerable, not very bright women that made up Black's screen resume.
+Her Mary Jane Reid is a close cousin to the many vulnerable, not very bright women who made up Black's screen resume.
 But no matter how sketchily these characters were written, Black always found a way of making you care about what happens to them

 Before it morphed into the commodified alienation of the singles bar scene dramatized in Looking for Mr. Goodbar, the sexual revolution was (albeit briefly) a legitimate effort to wrest sex away from the chains of guilt and repression.
-A call to a newfound spiritual and physical freedoms presented a challenge for us to be moral beings in a world of moral relativity.
+A call to newfound spiritual and physical freedoms presented a challenge for us to be moral beings in a world of moral relativity.

 To live through the sexual revolution only to arrive at a time when the prepackaged, bullshit Disney-porn lie of something like E.L.
 James’ Fifty Shades of Grey passes for sexual liberation, is to understand that the true legacy of Philip Roth’s novel is its brazenly honest look at the human condition, not its profane reputation.